How did I get started with photograph?

 After developing a talk for the Inland Waterways Association I produced a series of talks using my colour transparencies and slide projector.
 These talks are now being updated to digital presentations using some of the original slides with new digital images.
 The new talks cover many of my interests.

-The picture above is 'Treacle' one of our two Cockapoos and the one below was taken at Kamloops in Canada where they are more 'laid-back' about you walking across railway tracks!
+The four pictures below were taken at Kamloops Station in Canada where they are more ‘laid-back’ about you walking across railway tracks!

 Then and Now

 I have now been taking pictures long enough that I can go back to create past and present images at the same location.
-The two pictures above were shot looking down a short link canal between Limehouse Cut to Limehouse Basin, also known as the Regent's Canal Dock.
-The first image was taken in the early 1970s and the second was taken in June 2019.
+The first pair pictures above were shot looking down a short link canal between Limehouse Cut to Limehouse Basin, also known as the Regent’s Canal Dock.
+The first image was taken in the 1970s and the second was taken in June 2019.
+The second pair were shoot looking into Regent’s Canal Dock from the first lock in the Regent’s Canal.
+The first image was taken in the 1990s and the second was taken in June 2019.
+The final two pictures are Gas Street Basin, Birmingham in 1971 and 1990